 Taxis are a convenient way to get around Rome, especially if you’re in a hurry or travelling with a lot of luggage.
 Taxis can be hailed from the street or found at taxi stands located near major attractions and transportation hubs.

 Private cars are the least convenient and most expensive way to get around Rome.
-Traffic congestion can be heavy, and parking can be difficult to find.
+Traffic congestion can be heavy, and parking can be challenging to find.
 If you’re planning on driving in Rome, be sure to familiarise yourself with the city’s traffic rules and regulations.

 Best Restaurants in Rome